 As a boy, I enjoyed singing this song, as I’m sure many of you did.
 It’s applicable to our subject at hand, because obedience is also the very best standard to measure the sincerity of our worship (I John 14:15).

 Worship today is characterized in many different ways; from formal, traditional, and old-fashioned; to modern, contemporary, and charismatic.
 However, if we are going to reach our world for Christ, obedience will define our worship.
-Anything less will expose our hypocrisy, and declare to the world our worship proceeds from a worthless faith, void of substance; and is nothing more than heightened sentiments, and empty emotionalism.
+Anything less will expose our hypocrisy and declare to the world our worship proceeds from an immature and ungrounded faith, and is nothing more than heightened sentiments, and empty emotionalism.

 Pastor Brooks Suttle